Shybert-AI/UniGen-MOE/README.md

 This is not a repository chasing State-of-the-Art.
 It is a **deep diagnostic report** on **Mixture-of-Experts routing in visual diffusion models**, authored by an **independent researcher**.

-Between 2025 and 2026, as ByteDance Mamoda2.5, Google DeepMind, and other giants aggressively push DiT architectures toward MoE-ification, I — as a solo developer — systematically uncovered a **"selective deadlock" pathology** in MoE routers during video generation training, all within the extreme constraints of a single **NVIDIA A100 (80GB) GPU** and **20,000 open-source data samples**.
+Between 2024 and 2026, Leading companies are actively promoting the development of DiT architecture towards MoE (Mixture-of-Experts), I — as a solo developer — systematically uncovered a **"selective deadlock" pathology** in MoE routers during video generation training, all within the extreme constraints of a single **NVIDIA A100 (80GB) GPU** and **20,000 open-source data samples**.

 ---